pcaston/OpenPeerPower.github.io/source/_docs/configuration/templating.markdown

 ```
 {% endraw %}

-## Home Assistant template extensions
+## Open Peer Power template extensions

-Extensions allow templates to access all of the Home Assistant specific states and adds other convenience functions and filters.
+Extensions allow templates to access all of the Open Peer Power specific states and adds other convenience functions and filters.

 ### States